-Various staff gave the following responses: There is a process, but it is usually settled by staff talking to each other; Step out of the unit and have a conversation; Encouraged to work it out; Colleagues work it out, if not resolved, go to a supervisor.
+Various staff gave the following responses: In a confidential and appropriate manner.
+There is a process, but it is usually settled by staff talking to each other; Step out of the unit and have a conversation; encouraged to work it out; colleagues work it out; if not resolved, go to a supervisor.
+Communication between co-workers.

-8. Describe staff meetings and team building with your co-workers in the hall.
+8. Describe staff meetings and team building with your co-workers in the hall:

-Various staff gave the following responses: Great trainings; We have probation appreciation days; Monthly unit meetings; All staff meetings every other month; Supervisor journal meeting once a month; There is an open-door policy for support.
+Various staff gave the following responses: All staff meetings every other month; great trainings; we have probation appreciation days; monthly unit meetings; supervisor journal meeting once a month; there is an open-door policy for support.
+Opportunities open to change.

-9. How accessible is the juvenile hall staff to individual needs of the youth?
+9. How accessible is the Juvenile Hall staff to individual needs of the youth?

-Various staff gave the following responses: We are very accessible; Youth always have access and staff is very approachable; Every youth has an assigned counselor.
+Various staff gave the following responses: we are very accessible; youth always have access and staff is very approachable; extremely accessible; every youth has an assigned counselor.